-The funding we put into our startups (up to $100K) is typically an equity investment.
-Unlike other accelerators, our stake in the company is negotiable – we find that this flexibility is in the best interest of our fund and the startups we invest in.
-Historically, we’ve taken less than 10% for the $100K and the services we offer as an accelerator.
+The funding we put into our startups (up to $250K) is typically an equity investment.
+Unlike typical programs, our stake in the company is negotiable – we find that this flexibility is in the best interest of our fund and the startups we invest in.
+Historically, we’ve taken less than 10% for the $250K and the services we offer as an accelerator.

 How will the funding be distributed?